 - 1 tablespoon all-purpose flour

-- Sprinkle the beef with the salt and pepper.
+- Sprinkle the beef on all sides with salt and pepper.

-- When the beef is tender, add the sauteed mushrooms to pot.
+- When the beef is tender, return the sauteed mushrooms to the pot.

-- To make the roux, add 1 tablespoon of butter and 1 tablespoon of flour to a small pan and cook over medium heat until the flour is just starting to brown.
+- To make the roux, add the butter and flour to a small pan and cook over medium heat until the mixture turns golden brown.